nextcloud/all-in-one/readme.md

     curl -fsSL get.docker.com | sudo sh
     ```

-2. Run the following command in order to start the container:<br>
+2. Run the command below in order to start the container:<br><br>
-    (For people that cannot use ports 80 and/or 443 on this server, please follow [this documentation](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md).
+    (For people that cannot use ports 80 and/or 443 on this server, please follow the [reverse proxy documentation](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md) because port 443 is used by this project and opened on the host by default even though it does not look like this is the case.
 Otherwise please run the command below!)
     ```
     # For x64 CPUs:
     sudo docker run -it \